-Starting May 1, anyone aged 18 and under can ride transit for free as part of the SANDAG Youth Opportunity Pass pilot program.
+Anyone aged 18 and under can now ride transit for free as part of the SANDAG Youth Opportunity Pass pilot program.
 Get your Youth PRONTO app account or card to get unlimited rides on the bus, Trolley, COASTER, and SPRINTER through June 30, 2023.
 Transit is perfect for youth riders who need:

 A reliable way